-The African Clean Energy Company is a joint venture between
+African Clean Energy is a family owned manufacturing company

 A home placement trial was done in villages and towns in Lesotho: Semonkong, Thabang, Masaleng, Ramabanta, Paballong, Patlong, Mamathe and Maseru.
 Results were overwhelmingly positive.
 Observations that fuel saving allowed wood collection once per week, instead of daily.
 Cooking was much faster than other stoves, even LPG.
 The absence of smoke was a great relief.